Azure/terraform-provider-azapi/docs/resources/azapi_data_plane_resource.md

 -> **Note** For the available resource types and parent IDs, please refer to the `Available Resources` section below.

-* `body` - (Required) A JSON object that contains the request body used to create and update data plane resource.
+* `payload` - (Required) A dynamic attribute that contains the request body used to create and update data plane resource.

 ---

 * `response_export_values` - (Optional) A list of path that needs to be exported from response body.
   Setting it to `["*"]` will export the full response body.
   Here's an example.
-If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following json to computed property `output`.
+If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following HCL object to computed property `output_payload`.
 ```
 {
   "properties" : {